Allan-gitrepos/My_resume/README.md

 📄 Full PDF report downloading

 By eliminating coding barriers, PB-GWAS allows both new and advanced users to leverage GAPIT workflows with no programming expertise required!.
 Whether you want to map simple or complex traits, PB-GWAS provides the automated analysis to accelerate discoveries 🔬

- Here is a draft GitHub readme for the PBHaploMineR package:

 ### ✅ PBHaploMineR 🧬